Great festivals & events for celebrating spring in Ontario’s Southwest.

 Pelee Island Heritage Centre

 Whether you’re a fan of birds or a lover of books, this event is sure to please.
 Beloved Canadian author, Margaret Atwood brings award-winning authors this Pelee Island festival each spring for an incredibly popular banquet.
-This year’s featured author is Michael Crummey.
-The weekend also features the Botham Cup Bird Race, a 24-hour “green” bird race and rally where teams have 24 hours to spot as many of the 311 species of birds that visit Pelee Island.
+This year’s featured author is Madeleine Thien.
+The weekend also features the Botham Cup Bird Race, a 24-hour “green” bird race, and rally where teams have 24 hours to spot as many of the 311 species of birds that visit Pelee Island.
 The winners take home the coveted Rubber Chicken Award, presented by Margaret Atwood at the Springsong Banquet.